samxbrown/Kino-Hunt/README.md

 ## Credits

-We would like to credit all of the developers who worked on this code Sam Brown, Aleksey Nizhnikov, and Geon Kang.
+We would like to credit all of the developers who worked on this code Sam Brown, Aleksey Nizhnikov, and Geon Kang as well as our instructor and TA.

 ## License